 Virtus Small-Cap Sustainable Growth Fund

-The stocks that contributed the least to performance in the quarter were Chinese car website Autohome and specialty food distributor Chefs’ Warehouse.
+Holdings that contributed the most to performance during the quarter were Omega Flex and The Chefs' Warehouse:

 PURCHASES AND SALES

 During the quarter, we made no complete purchases or sales from the portfolio.

 As we peer into 2017, we believe there is more than a usual amount of economic uncertainty.
 President-elect Trump has no public office track record for us to assess and judge how effective he will be in getting changes accomplished.
 It does seem highly likely that some form of corporate and personal tax reform, partial ACA repeal, increased infrastructure spending and less regulatory burden for many businesses will occur over the next two years.
 However, the timing of these changes is unclear.
 If these events were to occur, we believe the economy should accelerate and grow in the 2.5% to 3.5% range for the next couple of years.
 We also believe that the S&P 500 EPS growth should pick up from the low single-digit range to the mid-to-high single-digit growth range as economic growth increases over the next year.